msperl-github/jeti8s-vsens/README.md

 b)Write/fork code to convert the enlighted LEDs of the 7-Segment Display to characters <br>
 c)Merge with already done code from https://github.com/Sepp62 for Jeti Telemetry support <br>
 d)(optional) provide Interface for other telemetry systems as well <br>

+I'm doing this non-profit as a hobby project, so progress will not be very fast.
+Please understand. <br>